County Cavan: Sport

 In Gaelic football, the dominant sport in the county, Cavan GAA competes annually in the All-Ireland Senior Football Championship, which it has won 5 times, between 1933 and 1952.
-The team is currently in division 4 of the National Football League.
+The team is currently in division 2 of the National Football League.
 Cavan was the only county in Ireland without a senior hurling team, the county board having discontinued the team in 2011.
 The sport was on the decline and the senior team was disbanded to promote Hurling at junior level.
 Cavan's senior hurling team was reformed in 2017.
 They compete in division 3B of the National Hurling League and in the Lory Meagher Cup.

 The first GAA club founded in Cavan was Ballyconnell in 1885.
 However the club didn't affiliate to GAA Central Council until March 1886 so that can be taken as the founding of the GAA in Cavan and Ulster.
 The most successful club in Cavan is Cornafean with 20 Senior Football Championship titles, their last title was won in 1956.
 Ramor United are the current senior football champions.
 No team from Cavan has ever won a national or provincial title.

 There are several athletics club and facilities in Cavan, including a 300m Tartan track in Shercock.
 There are five athletics clubs in the county, including Annalee AC, Bailieborough AC, Innyvale AC, Laragh AC and Shercock AC.

-Cavan has two rugby football clubs, Co.
-Cavan R.F.C. and Virginia R.F.C., both teams compete in the Ulster qualifying leagues.
+Cavan has two rugby football clubs, County Cavan R.F.C. and Virginia R.F.C., both teams compete in the Ulster qualifying leagues.

 Fishing is a very popular activity in Cavan because of its complex of large rivers and lakes.

 Below is a list of various sporting clubs in Cavan: